MartynasJakutis/ChroMS_GUI/readme.txt

     -Execute the program by running the code inside 'Notebook_script.ipynb'.

    *Number 4 (Use compiled project version):
-    -Execute the program by running its executable file on Windows 10.
+    -Execute the program by running its executable file supported on your OS.
+     #Windows 7
+     #Windows 10

 ------------
 USAGE NOTES